wp-plugins/google-analytics-track-outbound-links/readme.txt

 Track your outbound links in Google Analytics.
 This is compatible with both Classic and Universal Analytics Accounts.

 To see results in Google Analytics or to create a goal.
-In Google Analytics Reporting go to: "Behavior" -> "Events" -> "Overview"
+In Google Analytics Reporting go to: "Behavior" -> "Events" -> "Overview" -> "Event Label" here you will be able to see all of your website's outbound links.

 Event Category = "external"
 Event Action = "click"